 For the purposes of this Program, "Targeted addresses" are those with no current access to internet service with at least 25 Mbps download and 3 Mbps upload (25/3 Mbps), and not in an area with an existing state, federal, or locally funded project to deliver mass-market broadband service of at least 25/3 Mbps.
 Addresses with current or future access to service only by satellite providers or mobile wireless networks are considered Targeted if they are not also served by a terrestrial broadband provider of fixed home broadband service offering services with a speed of at least 25/3 Mbps.

-The Department separately will publish a map at https://broadband.wv.gov of Eligible Service Areas with an estimate of the number and location of Targeted addresses for each area.
-Proposals will be required to serve all Targeted addresses in awarded Eligible Service Areas.
-Proposals can include non-contiguous Eligible Service Areas.
+The Department separately will publish a map at https://broadband.wv.gov/ of Targeted addresses eligible for the program.